About Butterflies Playschool and our Ethos

 Morning Session – 9.00am-12.00pm or Afternoon Session – 12.45pm-3.45pm

 We offer the free pre-school years (ECCE) and the National Childcare Scheme.

 Our full calendar for the year with holiday listings can be downloaded below.

 Starting your child in playschool can be a daunting time for parents, but we are here to answer any questions you may have.
-Feel free to call Antonette or Lucy on (086) 8726632.
-To place your child on our waiting list, please download our registration form below, send it back to us at email@example.com and a member of staff will contact you.
+Feel free to call Lucy on (086) 8726632.
+To place your child on our waiting list, please download our registration form below, send it back to us at firstname.lastname@example.org and we’ll get back to you as soon as possible.